m15a/vim-r7rs-syntax/README.md

     let g:r7rs_strict_identifier = 1
 ```

-Note: If `g:r7rs_strict` is set, the other relevant options are ignored even
+NOTE: If `g:r7rs_strict` is set, the other relevant options are ignored even
 if they are set.

 ### r7rs_more_parens